AlexMcConnell/gilded_rose/README.md

 **name** - Raw Milk

 At the end of each day, if the days remaining for **Raw Milk** is greater than 0, its quality decreases by 2.
 If the days remaining for  **Raw Milk** is 0 or less, its quality decreases by 4.
-The quality of Raw Milk can never be less than 0.
+The days remaining for **Raw Milk** decreases by 1.
+The quality of **Raw Milk** can never be less than 0.

 <br>